 Western tech company founders have recently become outsized decision-makers.

 In recent years, Western tech company founders have become enthralled with dual class share structures that give them long-term control, regardless of their ownership or performance.
 They argue this lets them operate with a longer-term focus.
-Others (including myself) argue it gets them authority without much accountability – and this inevitably leads problems.
+Others (including myself) argue it gets them authority without much accountability – and this inevitably leads to problems.

 Sometimes shareholders can be powerful decision makers.

 This is definitely true when venture capitalists and private equity companies are involved.
 And especially when the company needs capital.
 Softbank became the main decision-maker at WeWork once the IPO was pulled.
-Because the company needs a lot of cash.
+Because the company needed a lot of cash.

 Shareholder activists like Carl Icahn are famous for challenging management (usually through proxy fights).
 Icahn targets management teams (and Boards) he thinks are acting in their own interests and/or making bad decisions.
 And, interestingly, he has been increasingly targeting management at tech companies like PayPal and Yahoo.